 You’ll thrive if you can learn how to focus and carve out time for deep work.
-You’ll need to create windows of time that are completely free of distractions like emails if you want to be most effective.12
+You’ll need to create windows of time that are completely free of distractions like emails if you want to be most effective.

-How to find focus in a distracted world
+How to Focus in a Distracted World

-1. Block out time for uninterrupted work
+1. Block out Time for Uninterrupted Work

 Put your status as “busy” on your messaging apps and shared calendars.
 Wear headphones (even if you aren’t listening to anything) to make yourself appear that you’re focusing on your work.
 Intentionally carving out this block of time will help you focus and cause others to be more hesitant about distracting you.

-2. Email batching
+2. Email Batching

 Doing this will create more productivity and keep you in the flow of dealing with emails one after the other.
 If you find you still get distracted easily by every new email, you can install a Chrome extension called Block Site which allows you to stop Gmail notifications coming through at specific times.

 There are also some really cool apps that encourage you to be more productive and less distracted by your phone.
-Forrest is an app that rewards you each time you focus well, motivating you in a fun way and encourages you to leave your phone well alone.
+Forrest is an app that rewards you each time you focus well, motivating you in a fun way and encouraging you to leave your phone well alone.

-4. Schedule a distraction time
+4. Schedule a Distraction Time

-This is down to the brain’s ability to stay motivated – it just can’t sustain long periods of focus and concentration.The average attention span for an adult is between 15 and 40 minutes.
-After this, distractions become more powerful and we become less motivated.
-So while taking a mental break might seem unproductive, in the long run it makes the brain more efficient towards a task.
+Just as important as scheduling focus time is scheduling distraction time to take a break from work.The average attention span for an adult is between 15 and 40 minutes.
+After this, distractions become more powerful and paying attention becomes more difficult.
+So, while taking a short break might seem unproductive, in the long run it makes the brain more efficient towards a task.

-6. Practice mindfulness
+6. Practice Mindfulness

-Mindfulness trains your mind to identify thoughts that arise throughout your day.
+Mindfulness meditation trains your mind to identify thoughts that arise throughout your day.
 When it comes to distraction, understanding and noticing these moments can help you deal with them more quickly and increase your attention span.

 Meditation and mindfulness practice can be done at any time.
-While you eat your food, notice the taste, texture and how it looks and feels.
-When reading, really take in every word or while out walking notice how your body feels and the details of your surroundings.
+While you eat your food, notice the taste, texture, and how it looks and feels.
+When reading, really take in every word, or while out walking, notice how your body feels and the details of your surroundings.

-7. Exercise regularly
+7. Exercise Regularly

-8. Create a willpower workout
+8. Create a Willpower Workout